aygoun/FinalProject_2025_Armand_BLIN/README.md

 This report presents the design, implementation, and evaluation of a scalable content-based recommender system for short videos, using the **KuaiRec** dataset.
 The objective is to emulate real-world platforms such as TikTok or Kuaishou by leveraging user interaction histories, video metadata, and content features to provide highly personalized recommendations.

+For detailed data exploration and feature engineering analysis, please refer to the Jupyter notebooks in the `notebooks/` directory, which contain comprehensive visualizations and statistical insights about the dataset characteristics.

 ---

 ## **2. Data Preprocessing**